tigefa4u/gitlabhq/doc/development/contributing/issue_workflow.md

 These labels should be mutually exclusive.
 If an issue belongs to multiple stages, the most relevant should be used.

-They differ from the [Team labels](#team-labels) because teams may work on issues outside their stage.
+They differ from the [Group labels](#group-labels) because groups may work on issues outside their stage.

-Normally there is a 1:1 relationship between Stage labels and Team labels, but any issue can be picked up by any team, depending on current priorities.
+Normally there is a 1:1 relationship between Stage labels and Group labels, but any issue can be picked up by any group, depending on current priorities.
-So, an issue labeled ~"devops:create" may be scheduled by the ~Plan team, for example.
-In such cases, it's usual to include both team labels so each team can be aware of the progress.
+So, an issue labeled ~"devops:create" may be scheduled by the ~Plan group, for example.
+In such cases, it's usual to include both group labels so each group can be aware of the progress.

 The Stage labels are used to generate the [direction pages][direction-pages] automatically.